HOW TO FRAME BASEBALL CARDS

 Position the card centered in the window cutout and use small strips of masking tape on the back edges to hold it securely but not touch the surface.
 Allow to dry completely before proceeding.
 Cut white or off-white neutral photo corners to secure the matted card layer inside the frame opening.
 Make sure all edges are flush.

-Read also: BEST 2021 TOPPS BASEBALL CARDS
+Read also: 10 MOST VALUABLE 1984 TOPPS BASEBALL CARDS

 The next step is to position the backing board.
 Measure and cut a piece of foamcore or matboard to sit flush against the inside walls of the frame.
 Attach it squarely behind the matted card layer using more photo corners.
 Check that everything is level before moving to the final framing step.